 If you are stuck in a hotel room that is not facing the ideal direction, in lieu of asking for a new room, you could easily DX near the entrance door or the bathroom of the room, as both are likely closer to the desired side.
 I have received several FM stations with my dipole antenna against the hotel room door since it was facing another direction than the hotel’s window.

 Let’s face it—regardless of which transit method you choose, you are still likely to be very limited as to what can be brought on a DXing trip.
 It is impractical to bring an entire DX shack with you on a trip.
 The best radios to DX with are likely not suitable for traveling, either, due to size and (likely) risk of damage in transit.
 So, what do you bring with you?

 You also need to make sure that you don’t forget to pack an antenna.
-Although I could go all-out with a small yagi antenna on road trips, I typically always just bring a simple dipole antenna with me on all trips, regardless of if its via plane, train or car.
+Although I could go all-out with a small yagi antenna on road trips, I typically always just bring simple rabbit ears or dipole antennas with me on all trips, regardless of if its via plane, train or car.
 When in a high location with favorable conditions, reception conditions with a dipole can be fantastic.
 I once received stations over 500 miles away via tropo using the dipole supplied with the XDR-F1HD.

 But how do you orient the antenna, especially if it is a dipole?
 Using a small piece of masking tape on each end, I often tape my dipole to either the corner walls of the hotel room closer to the window, or the window itself.
 I often move the antenna during DXing as moving the dipole slightly could result in a completely different selection of non-local signals.
 I recommend using masking tape to temporarily tape dipole wires to hotel room walls as it often doesn’t pull paint or finishes off of the wall (be sure to re-tape at least once every day to another spot to be safe).